 Abstract

-The project partnered with the National Park Service (NPS) in order to analyze the correlation between mesquite trees and the salinity of the Laguna Madre of Padre Island National Seashore.
+This project partnered with the National Park Service (NPS) in order to analyze the correlation between mesquite trees and the salinity of the Laguna Madre of Padre Island National Seashore.
 The lagoon is a hypersaline estuary.
 However, there is historical evidence that this was not always the case.
-It is hypothesized that the increase in the number of honey mesquite trees (Prosopis grandulosa var. glandulosa) in the area, which have long taproots capable of extracting significant amount of groundwater, has contributed to the lagoon’s increased salinity by decreasing the groundwater inflow to the Laguna Madre.
+It is hypothesized that the increase in the number of honey mesquite trees (Prosopis grandulosa var. glandulosa) in the area has contributed to the lagoon’s increased salinity by decreasing the groundwater inflow to the Laguna Madre.
+These mesquite trees have long taproots capable of extracting significant amount of groundwater.
 This project utilized Earth observation data in ERDAS IMAGINE and ArcGIS software to create map time series and analyze precipitation data.
 Landsat 7 and 8 data were used to create a land use/land cover (LULC) map in order to analyze the change in the number of mesquite trees over time.
 Thermal maps of the lagoon were generated using Landsat 8 and Terra data in order to understand changes in groundwater inflow to the lagoon.
 In addition, TRMM data were used in precipitation analysis and a time series map of groundwater was generated using data from GRACE.
-By investigating the correlation between the mesquite trees and the salinity of the Laguna Madre the NPS can improve land management practices.
+By investigating the correlation between the mesquite trees and the salinity of the Laguna Madre, the NPS can improve land management practices.

 Community Concerns